omelianlevkovych/omelianlevkovych/index.md

 ---
 layout: home
-list_title: Random Musings   # heading text
+title: coach potato
 ---

 Welcome! ✨

 Everything here is written for future-me and, maybe, for you.
+A collection of thoughts, discoveries, and reflections on technology, life, and everything in between.